digiltd/oh-rtd-test/Hardware-FAQ.md

 - fbset -xres 16 -yres 16 -vyres 16 -depth 8
 - /opt/vc/bin/tvservice -o
 - Overclocking does not seem to have big influences

+### Synology Diskstation
+A package of OpenHAB 1.3.1 for [Synology Diskstations](http://www.synology.com/en-us/products/index) is stored at [OpenHAB google groups](https://groups.google.com/d/msg/openhab/lrzcZDYI3Ug/hLJF-sUUjgMJ) and on the package server [https://www.hofrichter.at/sspks](https://www.hofrichter.at/sspks/index.php?fulllist=true).
+This package can be installed in DSM via the package manager -> manual installation or by adding https://www.hofrichter.at/sspks/ as package source - there is a [tutorial on the Synology support pages](http://www.synology.com/en-us/support/tutorials/500) about how to do that.
+This package is tested on DS213+ with oracle's java 7 from [PC load letter](http://pcloadletter.co.uk/2011/08/23/java-package-for-synology/).
+In the Synology package manager you can
+* install
+* start
+* stop
+* uninstall

+OpenHAB.

+####Paths
+OpenHAB is installed at `/var/packages/OpenHAB/target/` (which is linked to `/volume1/@appstore/OpenHAB`).
+If the directory `/volume1/public/OpenHAB/configurations` exists, this directory will be used for all OpenHAB configuration files.
+This should make it easier to work with the OpenHAB designer installed on your PC.

+If the directory `/volume1/public/OpenHAB/addons` exists, this directory will be used for all OpenHAB addons (bindings) files.

+####Ports
+The UI is on port 8081, the console (via telnet) is on port 5555.

+####Kernel drivers
+Some bindings (e.g. [EnOcean](https://github.com/openhab/openhab/wiki/EnOcean-Binding)) work with USB-sticks that require some kernel drivers.
+For qoric CPU Diskstations (e.g. DS213+) there is a short guide how to install those drivers at [Samples-Tricks](https://github.com/openhab/openhab/wiki/Samples-Tricks#enocean-binding-on-synology-ds213-kernel-driver-package).

+Have fun!